stake-dao/gauge-manager/proposition/RewardQueueGauge.md

 ## Why Make Extra Rewards Permissionless?

-Defining a `depositor` introduces several issues:

-- **Centralization Risk**: Only the depositor has the authority to manage rewards, which limits flexibility and increases reliance on a single entity.
-- **Inefficiency for Incentive Depositors**: Having a predefined depositor makes it difficult for multiple actors to collaborate or deposit, and could lead to multiple governance proposals to transfer depositor rights between actors.
+Defining a `depositor` introduces **Inefficiency for Incentive Depositors**.
+Having a predefined depositor makes it difficult for multiple actors to collaborate or deposit, and could lead to multiple governance proposals to transfer depositor rights between actors.

-Addressing these issues requires a permissionless approach, enabling any participant to deposit rewards without disrupting existing setups or requiring centralized control.
+Addressing this issue requires a permissionless approach, enabling any participant to deposit rewards without disrupting existing setups.

 ## Proposed Solution